-Alissa is the Senior Legal Counsel at Partnership for Educational Justice.
-Prior to joining the Partnership in 2015, she was an associate at a boutique law firm, where she had a broad range of litigation experience in state, federal and appellate courts.
+Alissa is the Executive Director for Partnership for Educational Justice.
+Prior to joining PEJ in 2015, she was an associate at a boutique law firm, where she had a broad range of litigation experience in state, federal and appellate courts.
 Her areas of practice included civil rights and criminal defense litigation.
-She represented clients in a number of complex and noteworthy cases, including one of the plaintiffs in the Central Park Jogger civil rights litigation.
-In recognition of her work in that case, she was selected as a finalist for the Public Justice 2015 Trial Lawyer of the Year Award, which is presented to the attorney or attorneys who made the most outstanding contribution to the public interest through precedent-setting litigation over the past year.
+She represented clients in a number of complex and noteworthy cases, including one of the plaintiffs in the Central Park Five civil rights litigation.
+In recognition of her work in that case, where a landmark $41 million settlement was achieved for the wrongfully convicted Central Park Five, she was selected as a finalist for the Public Justice 2015 Trial Lawyer of the Year Award, a distinction presented to attorneys who make outstanding contributions to the public interest through precedent-setting litigation.

 Alissa graduated from Cornell University, cum laude, with a B.S. in Communication and a concentration in Spanish.
 She went on to graduate from the University of Miami School of Law in 2009, where she was a Clinic Fellow for the Children and Youth Law Clinic.
 As a Clinic Fellow, she advocated on behalf of foster care children and was awarded the Henry Bandier Fellowship and the Dean’s Certificate of Achievement for Outstanding Academic Performance.